 Uninsured motorist policies often cover much more than what the insurance company offers.
 Aside from medical bills and property damage, uninsured motorist coverage is also supposed to handle things like:

-Emotional Distress: A car accident where an injury is the result can be an emotionally traumatic experience.
+- Emotional distress: A car accident where an injury is a result can be an emotionally traumatic experience.
 Damages don’t exist to make people rich.
 They exist to cover the costs of the victim’s recovery, and also to compensate them for any suffering that they went through.
 The emotional trauma of a car accident definitely falls under that category.

 Remember, there is almost always a big difference between what the insurance company offers you and what you actually deserve.
-If you or a loved one has been hit by an uninsured driver in the Washington D.C. metropolitan area, contact Lewis and Tompkins for a free legal consultation today.
+If you or a loved one has been hit by an uninsured driver in the Washington.
+D.C.. metropolitan area, contact Lewis & Tompkins for a free legal consultation today.